SilenDt/top_trumps_mma/README.md

 # TopTrumpsMMA

 Welcome to the ultimate Top Trumps arena - Mixed Martial Arts!

-Where no character is off the table until they're knocked out.
+Where no character is out of the deck until they're knocked out.

 This project was built by:

 :wrench: Eilidh Morrone [https://github.com/SilenDt]

 :wrench: Fraser Russell [https://github.com/fraserr1991]

 :wrench: Fraser Jubb [https://github.com/fraserjubb]

 :wrench: Sam Williams [https://github.com/samuel-williams-ed]

 Feb 2023, as part of a CodeClan (e62) project.